This Step: Get a Drivers License

 Get a Drivers License in Hawaii

-For those 18 and older, apply for a Classified Driver License (that bears no restrictions) with the steps below.
+Apply for a Classified Driver License (that bears no restrictions) with the steps below.
 Keep in mind you must also pass a written exam on Hawaii traffic laws and road signs and vision test before taking the road test.

 GDL Phase One

 Before you can apply for a provisional license, you must be 15 1/2 years old to 17 years old and:

 - Possess a valid Hawaii instructional permit for a period of 180 days

 - Turn 16 years old before you take your road test

 - Maintain a valid instructional permit (also called a learner license) without any pending violations that could result in suspension or revocation

 After completing this period, you can move on to Phase Two after passing a road test.

 A) Make an Appointment at the HI DOT